shopsys/shopsys/docs/cookbook/adding-ajax-load-more-button-into-pagination.md

 # Adding Ajax Load More Button into Pagination

-In this cookbook, we will add a paginated brand list including ajax "load more" button to a product list page.
+In this cookbook, we will add a paginated brand list, including an ajax "load more" button to a product list page.
 After finishing the guide, you will know how to use multiple paginations on one page.

 !!! note
-    After this change you will have paginated also `/brands-list/` page (`front_brand_list` route).
+    After this change, you will have paginated also `/brands-list/` page (`front_brand_list` route).

 ## Implementation of Brand Pagination

-First we need to extend `Shopsys\FrameworkBundle\Model\Product\Brand\BrandRepository` by creating `BrandRepository.php` in `/src/Model/Product/Brand` and we add `getPaginationResult` method.
+First, we need to extend `Shopsys\FrameworkBundle\Model\Product\Brand\BrandRepository` by creating `BrandRepository.php` in `/src/Model/Product/Brand`, and we add `getPaginationResult` method.

 ```php
 namespace App\Model\Product\Brand;